AlexanderMishutkin/cloud-computation-tim-18/README.md

 # cloud-computation-tim-18

+## Comment from Alex (!!!!!!!!)

+This is SAM project.
+SAM is some console application done by Amazon to simplify work with lambdas.
+It can build, run them localy and deploy.
+But I use it only on git hub for now.

+## SAM docs:

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function written in TypeScript.